MaksHess/ls2-overview/README.md

 # LS2-overview

-Small utility to visualize images at the microscope to make descisions about further processing early on.
+Small utility to visualize images at an LS2 microscope to make decisions about further processing early on.

 ## Installation